-As entrepreneurs, we face hurdles and challenges trying to start and manage a business most if which involves startup capital.
+As entrepreneurs, we face hurdles and challenges trying to start and manage a business that involves startup capital.

-So many ideas and innovation never see the light of day and the reason been the lack to access seed funding.
+So many ideas and innovations never see the light of day which is the lack of access to seed funding.

-Most times the entrepreneur in question do not often have adequate information on how he/she can access grants for the sole purpose of the business.
+Most times, the entrepreneur in question does not often have adequate information on how they can access grants for the sole purpose of the business.

 What are business grants?

-Business grants are small amounts of seed money that further the goals of federal, state or non-profit organizations.
+Business grants are small sums of seed funding that push federal, state or non-profit organizations’ goals forward.

 Unlike a loan, you don’t have to repay it.
 But you do have to prove you can achieve the goal.

-This type of grants is awarded by the government of a specific country or region.
+This type of grant is awarded by the government of a specific country or region.

-This type of grants is organised and awarded by non-governmental body and organisations.
+This type of grant is organised and awarded by non-governmental bodies and organisations.